hpfem/hermes/doc/src/intro-2.rst

 Windows MSVC Users
 ------------------

-This section describes how to build and use Hermes2D in Microsoft Visual C++ 2008 (Express Edition).
+This section describes how to build and use Hermes in Microsoft Visual C++ 2008 (Express Edition).
 These instructions should probably work even for older versions of MS Visual C++ up to version 2003.

 Known limitations and issues